 Non-prepacked food

-The information below provides guidance and best practice examples on the provision of allergen ingredients information for non-prepacked food (such as meals served in a restaurant or café) and includes prepacked for direct sale foods such as meals prepacked in a canteen for consumption on or off the premises, cheese or meat sold loose from a delicatessen counter , bread or pies sold at bakeries or meat and meat products at butchers andalso food packed at the consumer’s request).
-All mandatory allergen ingredients information (Article 9 (1) (c)) should be available and which is covered by the same rules.
+The information below provides guidance and best practice examples on the provision of allergen ingredients information for non-prepacked food (such as meals served in a restaurant or café) and also food packed at the consumer’s request which is covered by the same rules.
 Informaiton on the presence or use of allergens in food must be provided in a manner that is easily accessible for the consumer.
-The rules for non-prepacked food came into effect on 13 December 2014.
 Businesses should review ingredients information for foods provided by them and ensure that their suppliers provide them with the necessary information to meet their obligations.
 The requirements are based on the following articles:

 Article 8 on responsibilities